mlumanis/shopapp/README.md

 **Redundancy**\
 To make our application more redundant:
+* I used uuids intead of database generated Ids.
 * I would use centralised log storage i.e. Logstash ELK
 * In terms of authentication and session management, I would set up a Redis cluster for global session storage
 * To scale scale up the system I would use EventDriven architecture.
 Each microservice